eluinstra/file-server-documentation/docs/configuration.md

 Before you can exchange files you have to [register a user](#manage-users).
 After that you can [exchange files](#exchange-files) with the registered users.

-The FileServer uses SSL clientAuthentication, so the user must authenticate itself using an SSL certificate and the FileServer must trust this certificate.
-The clientCertificate is registered with the user on the FileServer and will be used to authenticate the user when up- or downloading a file.
+The File Server uses SSL clientAuthentication, so the user must authenticate itself using an SSL certificate and the File Server must trust this certificate.
+The clientCertificate is registered with the user on the File Server and will be used to authenticate the user when up- or downloading a file.

-See [here](https://github.com/eluinstra/file-server/blob/master/resources/file-server.yml) for the OpenAPI Spec.
+See [here](https://github.com/eluinstra/file-server/blob/@branch@/resources/file-server.yml) for the OpenAPI Spec.

 ### Manage Users

-You can manage users using the SOAP and REST UserService.
+You can manage users using the REST and SOAP UserService.

 ![](<img/Sequence Diagram - Server - Manage Users.svg>)

 ### Exchange Files

-The FileServer can exchange files with registered users using the SOAP and REST FileService.
+The File Server can exchange files with registered users using the REST and SOAP FileService.

 ![](<img/Sequence Diagram - Server - Exchange Files.svg>)